-Sacramento – Transportation Committee Chairman Jim Frazier (D- Fairfield), joined by a majority of his Assembly colleagues, introduced House Resolution 97, directing the High-Speed Rail Authority (HSRA) to not enter into certain contracts before the Legislature has considered and approved its funding request for the remaining High-Speed Rail bond funds.
+Sacramento, CA – Transportation Committee Chairman Jim Frazier (D- Fairfield), joined by a majority of his Assembly colleagues, introduced House Resolution 97, directing the High-Speed Rail Authority (HSRA) to not enter into certain contracts before the Legislature has considered and approved its funding request for the remaining High-Speed Rail bond funds.

 According to HSRA’s Draft Business Plan, it plans to sign multibillion-dollar contracts for electrified tracks and rail cars this fall, and then request the remaining bond funds necessary to complete its plans next spring.
 This action would essentially force the Legislature to support a path forward that many in the Assembly have vocally questioned.

 “The only remaining opportunity for the Legislature to weigh in on the direction of the high-speed rail project occurs when HSRA asks us for the remaining $4.2 billion in bond funds,” Chairman Frazier stated.
 “We cannot allow HSRA, or any department, to enter into contracts that bind the Legislature’s approval of future appropriations.
 The Legislature’s role in approving the budget must be respected before key decisions on the state’s largest infrastructure project are made.”